interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/dss/isa_simple.md

 If the ISA cannot be queried, the GET ISA DSS endpoint in **[interuss.f3411.dss_endpoints.GetISA](../../../../../requirements/interuss/f3411/dss_endpoints.md)** is likely not implemented correctly.

-The DSS returns the ID of the ISA in the response body.
-If this ID does not match the ID in the resource path, **[interuss.f3411.dss_endpoints.GetISA](../../../../../requirements/interuss/f3411/dss_endpoints.md)** was not implemented correctly and this check will fail.
+The DSS returns the ID of the ISA in the response body.If this ID does not match the ID in the resource path, **[interuss.f3411.dss_endpoints.GetISA](../../../../../requirements/interuss/f3411/dss_endpoints.md)** was not implemented correctly and this check will fail.

 #### ISA version match check

-The DSS returns the version of the ISA in the response body.
-If this version does not match the version that was returned after creation, and that no modification of the ISA occurred in the meantime, **[interuss.f3411.dss_endpoints.GetISA](../../../../../requirements/interuss/f3411/dss_endpoints.md)** was not implemented correctly and this check will fail.
+The DSS returns the version of the ISA in the response body.If this version does not match the version that was returned after creation, and that no modification of the ISA occurred in the meantime, **[interuss.f3411.dss_endpoints.GetISA](../../../../../requirements/interuss/f3411/dss_endpoints.md)** was not implemented correctly and this check will fail.

 ## Update and search ISA test case